global-humanitarians-unite/ghu/deploy/ansible/README.md

  5. Finally, you can run the playbook with:

-        $ ansible-playbook -i hosts ghu.yml
+        $ ansible-playbook --ask-vault-pass -i hosts ghu.yml

+    If you don't have the vault password, you can generate a new vault by deleting `secrets.yml` and creating another by running `ansible-vault create secrets.yml`, and then adding the following contents to the vault:

+        vault_postgresql_password: POSTGRES_PASSWORD_HERE

+ 6. Set up Jenkins

-You can repeat the last step whenever you want to update stuff on the server.
+You can re-run `ansible-playbook` with the command line shown above whenever you want to update stuff on the server.

 [1]: https://wiki.debian.org/Cloud/AmazonEC2Image